How to Access Property Records in Utah

 - The second step is choosing the correct mechanics lien, as Utah provides two types: a lien for construction services and a lien for preconstruction services.
 Preconstruction liens are the rights of engineers, architects, design-build contractors, and consultants.
 The lien covers the practitioner's planning and design services before construction begins.
 Construction services liens cover traditional services, labor, materials, and equipment during the construction or alteration of a property.

 - After determining the correct lien, the individual may fill out the claim form.
-The lien form requires information such as the claimant's information, property owner's information, property description, materials and labor, furnishing dates, lien amount, and a lien recovery notice.
+The form requires information such as the claimant's information, the property owner's information, the property description, materials and labor, furnishing dates, the lien amount, and a lien recovery notice.
 This information should be correct to ensure the lien is less prone to challenges.

 - The next stage is filing the lien with the County Recorder's office.
 The deadline for filing the claim is within 90 days of completing the work or the date of the start of actual construction, whichever is earlier.
 Individuals may file the lien in person, via mail, or through e-recording.
 The recorders charge a fee for the recording, so individuals are encouraged to provide blank cheques or call ahead to determine the correct amount.